RELATIONSHIPS ARE SUCH A PAIN!

 ABOUT: ACoAs did not have good role models for communicate clearly, directly & honestly.

 • We became afraid & ashamed to say what we really mean, how we feel emotionally & what we want or need.
-So it takes a lot of:
+So it takes courage TO:

-— practice to know what we’re thinking, by listening to ourselves & writing down our inner reactions to every aspect of our life
+— practice listening to what we’re thinking (usually negative), & writing down our inner mental reactions to every aspect of our life

-— courage to admit & verbalize our emotions – not just a few, like anxiety or annoyance, but a whole range
+— have the courage to recognize, admit & verbalize our emotions – not just a few, like anxiety or annoyance, but the whole range

 IF I WERE TO LET YOU (As) ___________________________

 & I’M AFRAID of THAT, BECAUSE I BELIEVE (Ts) ____________